Early Childhood development stages

 Parents may help their child’s cognitive development by talking, singing, and reading.
 A caregiver’s kind voice comforts and stimulates the baby’s brain.
 Tummy time builds motor skills and muscles for crawling and walking.

-Discovering the World: Four to Six Months
+Four to Six Months (4-6 Months)

 Parents and carers may encourage this exploring time with safe, age-appropriate toys.
 Interactive play promotes spatial awareness and early problem-solving.
 Introduce varied textures and materials to touch to boost sensory experiences and cognitive progress.

-Mini Explorers: Seven to Twelve Months
+Seven to Twelve Months (7-12 Months)

 Since they can move, newborns are anxious to investigate their surroundings.
 The first steps—crawling and standing—are milestones in this period.
 As infants learn that items persist even while out of sight, their cognitive growth improves.

-The Language Explosion: Thirteen to Eighteen Months
+Thirteen to Eighteen Months (13-18 Months)

 Toddlerhood brings verbal explosions.
 Children quickly learn new words and phrases to convey their needs and wants.
 Curiosity and freedom drive their cognitive growth.
 They investigate and solve problems via trial and error.

 Parents and educators may encourage language progress by having meaningful discussions with kids.
 Reading together boosts vocabulary and imagination.
-Open-ended play lets toddlers discover and learn at their speed, developing creativity and cognitive flexibility.
+Open-ended play lets toddlers discover and learn at their own speed, developing creativity and cognitive flexibility.

-Social Butterfly: Nineteen to Twenty-Four Months
+Nineteen to Twenty-Four Months (19-24 Months)

 Parents may promote social-emotional development via cooperative play and group activities.
 Building blocks or playing at home encourages creativity and collaboration.
 Talking about emotions helps kids develop empathy and self-awareness, creating the groundwork for good social relationships.

-Exploring Independence: Two to Three Years
+Two to Three Years (2-3 Years)

-Ready for School: Four to Five Years
+Four to Five Years (4-5 Years)

 Early Childhood Development and Play